Home → Standards

 - Maine Learning Results.
 The Maine Learning Results outline what students should know and be able to do in all eight subject areas defined by Maine statute.

 - Common Core State Standards.
-The Maine Learning Results have been updated to include the Common Core State Standards.
+The Maine Learning Results have been updated to include the Common Core State Standards reflecting college and career readiness for ELA/mathematics.
 Maine is one of 45 states to adopt these internationally benchmarked expectations for student learning in math and English language arts.

 - Next Generation Science Standards.
 Maine is helping lead the charge to develop shared standards for science learning that focus more on inquiry and investigation than fact memorization.